sidkshatriya/me/007-My-Thoughts-on-OCaml-vs-Haskell-Rust-2023.md

 all patterns and situations where laziness creates a problem in advance.
 The debugging will have to happen during runtime and I don't want to do that.

-In general, I have been frustrated with the strange dichotomy of the inordinate amount of time Haskellers spend encoding invariants by using the excellent Haskell type system so that they don't get runtime errors.
-But then they strangely tolerate the possibility of space leaks that might occur during the same runtime.
+I have been frustrated with the strange dichotomy of the inordinate amount of time Haskellers spend encoding invariants by using the excellent Haskell type system so that they don't get runtime errors; but then they strangely tolerate the possibility of space leaks that might occur during the same runtime!
 I initiated a discussion on reddit on [How can Haskell Programmers tolerate space leaks](https://www.reddit.com/r/haskell/comments/pvosen/how_can_haskell_programmers_tolerate_space_leaks/) and in true Haskell community style got a lot (positive) participation and interesting/useful comments.